oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-05-30.md

     1. [Issue #93](https://github.com/oasis-tcs/sarif-spec/issues/93): "Problems with regions" -- made available on May 23, 2018.

+    1. [Issue #171](https://github.com/oasis-tcs/sarif-spec/issues/171): "Inconsistent definition of endColumn" -- made available on May 23, 2018.

     1. [Issue #176](https://github.com/oasis-tcs/sarif-spec/issues/176): "fileLocation uri property should be a URI reference" -- made available on May 24th, 2018.